AlgoDeveloper400/AWS-Data-Lakehouse/Readme.md

 - **Trino** — on-premises SQL query engine (local)
 - **AWS IAM** — role-based access control
 - **Dukascopy API** — financial market data source

+---

+## ⚠️ Disclaimer

+This project is currently **work in progress**.
+The architecture, configurations, and documentation are subject to change and have not yet been finalised.